-The consistent above-50 PMI mark speculates on a possible stabilization of the manufacturing industry.
+The consistent above-50 PMI mark speculates on a possible stabilization of the contract manufacturing industry.
 Particularly in areas like production and demand.
 Furthermore, news from the non-manufacturing sub-index also suggests there is a growing confidence throughout the country.

-A link can also be made between the manufacturing industry and the government’s investment.
+A link can also be made between the custom manufacturing industry and the government’s investment.
 Many local governments are continuing to invest into infrastructure and the budget priorities has never been this high on infrastructure.

 Other experts believe that while this news is positive, there is a problem of short sightedness within the government.
 While the short-term boost is welcome, economists are concerned with high levels of corporate date and excess capacity levels.

-On the other hand, industrial profits have performed better now including export, industrial production and import figures are all exceeding expectations.
+On the other hand, industrial profits have performed better now including export, industrial design production and import figures are all exceeding expectations.

 Education Reforms also Supports Economical Transition